Last Updated on

+Resume styles change.
+Is yours up-to-date?
 I am not a professional resume writer.
-However, I do know lots of great ones, and love engaging in discussions about this document.
+However, I do know lots of great writers and love engaging in discussions about this document.

 It is my belief that a resume should be used as a proposal, not spam.

 What I want to share with you are some of the basic guidelines (for you, the job seeker) based on conversations with recruiters, hiring managers and professional resume writers.
 (I very seldom write about this topic, because so many others do.)

 According to TheLadder’s survey, recruiters look at your resume for SIX seconds!

 This was updated in 2018 and recruiters spend 7.4 seconds.
 Read the update here.

 The Objective is D E A D

 This document is not about what your needs and wants are.
 It is about the intended audience.
 What does the company want?
 (They told you in their job posting.)

 Today’s resume may have the job posting title or occupation as a one-liner under your contact information.
 Or, it may be within the first few words of your summary of qualifications.

 High light, underline or whatever you need to do to the job description you are applying for.
 Identify the critical technical and job-specific skills.